palankai/tutorial-isomorphic/phase-2-introduce-react/README.md

 are going to create many small components to have server rendered React web application.

-We will have to fix the routing as we want React to control the different URLs, we will use [React-Router](https://reacttraining.com/react-router/).

-And finally we will make the application rendered well both server and client side.

 ## Recap

 At this point we have a server generated website, using